 - Transport within South Korea

-- Accommodation (including hostels, bath houses and temples!)
+- Accommodation (including hostels and temples!)

 Check out our included activities for this South Korea tour below:

-- Visit Gyeongbokgung Palace (Seoul)
+- Visit to Gyeongbokgung Palace (Seoul)

-- Take a cycling tour of Gyeongju (Gyeongju)
+- Cycling tour of Gyeongju (Gyeongju)

 The use of Drones and other unmanned aerial vehicles (UAVs) is prohibited during this South Korea tour organized by The Dragon Trip.
 If you are in possession of a drone when entering the country it is your responsibility to be informed of and follow all local laws.
 This may include registering your drone with authorities.
 If you violate this policy or operate a drone illegally you are subject to removal from the tour as per our terms & conditions.